latenitefilms/BRAWToolbox/docs/media-extension.md

 The downside is that you loose RAW key-framing, and you loose ability to have RAW presets.

 In terms of performance, they're equivalent.
-Neither will be as fast as DaVinci Resolve, and both have their workarounds and quirks.
+Neither will be exactly as fast as DaVinci Resolve, and both have their workarounds and quirks.

 If you just want to convert `.braw` to something else, then [EditReady](https://hedge.co/products/editready) or DaVinci Resolve will be faster.